d-DNNF Modulo Theories: A General Framework for Polytime SMT Queries: d-DNNF Modulo Theories: An Analysis of the Problem

-\begin{remark} Here MC and ME, aka ``\#SMT'' and ``AllSMT'', refer respectively to counting and enumerating all \T-consistent total truth assignments propositionally satisfying the input \T-formula.~ \footnote{Notice that expressions like ``\#SMT'' or ``model counting modulo theories'' and, more in general, ``extension of model counting to SMT'' have been proposed with different meanings in the literature (e.g., \cite{maVolumeComputationBoolean2009,phanModelCountingModulo2015,chistikovApproximateCountingSMT2017,morettin-wmi-aij19,derkinderenTopDownKnowledgeCompilation2023,shawEfficientVolumeComputation2025,shawApproximateSMTCounting2025}).
-In this paper, we stick to the above definitions.} We stress the fact that, regardless of the \dDNNF{} format, MC and ME for \T-formulas are much trickier than their propositional counterpart problems.
-In fact, in the propositional case, producing a {\em partial} assignment $\mup$ s.t. $\mup\bmodels\vip{}$ prevents from producing all the $2^k$ total assigment $\etap_{i}$ extending $\mup$, $k$ being the number of unassigned atoms in $\mup$.
-Unfortunately, this is not the case with \T-formulas, where producing a {\em partial} \T-consistent{} assignment $\mu$ s.t. $\mu\bmodels\vi{}$ does {\em not} prevent from producing all the $2^k$ total assigment $\eta_{i}$ extending $\mu$, {\em because not all of them are \T-consistent}.
-Therefore, being able to reduce MC and ME to their propositional counterparts may be very valuable (see \sref{sec:experiments}). \end{remark}
+\begin{remark} Here CT and ME refer respectively to counting and enumerating all \T-consistent total truth assignments on a given atom set $\allalpha\supseteq\atoms{\vi{}}$ which propositionally satisfy the input \T-formula $\vi{}$, and we also refer to them as ``\SharpSMT{}'' and ``\AllSMT{}'' (also ``\SharpSAT{}'' and ``\AllSAT{}'' for the propositional case). \footnote{ In this paper we prefer ``\SharpSMT{}'' and ``\AllSMT{}'' to ``\#SMT{}$_{\allalpha}$'' and ``AllSMT$_{\allalpha}$'' respectively to avoid confusion, because we are enumerating \T-satisfiable satisfying assignments rather than theory-specific FOL models.
+In particular, ``\#SMT{}'' or ``model counting modulo theories'' and, more in general, ``extension of model counting to SMT'' have been proposed with very different meanings in the literature (e.g., \cite{maVolumeComputationBoolean2009,phanModelCountingModulo2015,chistikovApproximateCountingSMT2017,morettin-wmi-aij19,derkinderenTopDownKnowledgeCompilation2023,shawEfficientVolumeComputation2025,shawApproximateSMTCounting2025}). } We stress the fact that, regardless of the \dDNNF{} format, CT and ME for \T-formulas are much trickier than their propositional counterpart problems.
+In fact, in the propositional case, producing a {\em partial} assignment $\mup$ s.t.\ $\mup\bmodels\vip{}$ prevents from producing all the $2^k$ total assignments $\etap_{i}$ extending $\mup$, $k$ being the number of unassigned atoms in $\mup$.
+Unfortunately, this is not the case with \T-formulas, where producing a {\em partial} \T-consistent{} assignment $\mu$ s.t.\ $\mu\bmodels\vi{}$ does {\em not} prevent from producing all the $2^k$ total assignments $\eta_{i}$ extending $\mu$, {\em because not all of them are necessarily \T-consistent}.
+Therefore, being able to reduce CT and ME to their propositional counterparts may be very valuable (see \sref{sec:experiments}). \end{remark}